-What’s Marginal Cost?
+What is Marginal Cost?

 In economics, marginal cost is one of the key concepts and an essential concept that is involved in costing.
 This marginal cost is called the underlying asset cost or marginal cost basis, it is the cost element that can be changed without reducing cash flow.
 In any business, marginal cost will always be changing and it is also called a marginal cost factor, marginal cost basis is a concept that is very important and vital in any business, marginal cost will always depend upon factors like production capacity, location, overhead, capacity, and so on.
 It also depends upon the inputs or factors, so the only thing that can change a marginal cost basis is your inputs or factors.
 With the help of a marginal cost calculator, it becomes easy for anyone to determine or calculate the marginal cost basis of any business easily.

-Marginal Cost Formula
+Marginal Cost Formula:

-Formula: Marginal Cost = Total Variable Costs / Change in Quantity
+Marginal Cost = Change in Total Cost / Change in Quantity

 Marginal Cost and Marginal Benefit Analysis in Economics